dotlovesyou/dot/CONTRIBUTING.md

 - **Dedicated Document**: Maintain a list of inspired projects, forks, and iterations.
 - **Submit Your Project**: Add your project by opening a pull request with details.
-- **Describe Your Adaptation**: Include a brief description of how your project extends Pippin.
+- **Describe Your Adaptation**: Include a brief description of how your project extends Dot.

 ## Additional Tips